Bench Press Safety

 Bench press safety precautions

-- Always have a spotter ready to help you in case you cannot press the bar back up.
+- Always have a spotter ready.
+A spotter can help you in case you cannot press the bar back up.

-- Keep the chest out and shoulders blades pulled back at all times when performing the bench press to maximise pressing power.
+- Keep the chest out and shoulders blades pulled back.
+This should be your position all times when performing the bench press to maximise pressing power.

-- Press in a straight line, looking at the ceiling to maintain balance in the bench press.
+- Press in a straight line.
+Keep looking at the ceiling to maintain balance in the bench press.

-- Don’t bounce the bar off your chest or let it touch at the bottom of the bench press movement.
+- Don’t bounce the bar off your chest.
+You should not let the bar touch your chest at the bottom of the bench press movement.
 Just lower the bar so your elbows are at 90 degrees and no lower.

 - Unrack the bar with straight arms when using a rack.
 This means your arms are at their strongest with locked elbow.
 Your arms should only start to bend when you have brought the bar directly above your mid chest, ready to begin the press.
 However don’t lock your elbows at the end of each rep, as this can risk elbow hyper-extension.
 Just have a straight arm without locking out during the exercise.